AdHoc-Protocol/AdHoc-protocol/README.md

 ## Hosts

-A `struct` C# construction, inside a project `interface` scope, declare a host ( node/device/unit ) that participates in information exchange.
+In the AdHoc protocol, hosts are represented as C# `struct` within a project `interface` scope.
+These hosts participate in the exchange of information and must implement the org.unirail.Meta.Host marker interface.
-Host should implements org.unirail.Meta.Host marker interface.
+Host should implements
 By means of C# code documentation XML tags [<see cref="member">](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags#cref-attribute) of the host declaration it's possible to declare source code generating languages and options.
 Built-in marker interfaces `InCS`, `InJAVA`, `InTS` etc. let's declare the language configuration scope.